aazaff/startLearn.R/beginnerConcepts.md

 	# Set stringsAsFactors= to FALSE in order to preserve characters as characters
 	> MyFrame<-data.frame(Weight,Treatment,Sign,row.names=Subjects,stringsAsFactors=FALSE)

-Be very mindful of this behavior, it is a common source of errors.
+Be very mindful of this behavior, it is a common source of frustration.